 Under Alternative 1, Tanner crab has been declared overfished and is under a rebuilding plan.
-The Alternative 1 status determination criteria for eastern Bering Sea Tanner crab establish a $B{MSY}$ of 189.6 million pounds of total mature biomass and an MSST of 94.8 million pounds.
-The 2006 total mature biomass estimate is 253.3 million pounds, above the $B{MSY}$ for this stock.
-While the total mature biomass under Alternative 1 estimate the stock above its $B{MSY}$ , this stock remains under a rebuilding plan until the stock is above $B{MSY}$ two consecutive years.
+The Alternative 1 status determination criteria for eastern Bering Sea Tanner crab establish a B{MSY} of 189.6 million pounds of total mature biomass and an MSST of 94.8 million pounds.
+The 2006 total mature biomass estimate is 253.3 million pounds, above the B{MSY} for this stock.
+While the total mature biomass under Alternative 1 estimate the stock above its B{MSY} , this stock remains under a rebuilding plan until the stock is rebuilt.
+In order to be considered rebuilt, this stock must be above B{MSY} two consecutive years.

-Under the Alternative 2 and 3 status determination criteria, $B{MSY}$ for Tanner crab would be measured in mature male biomass.
-The long-term $B{MSY}$ estimate for the stock would be 63.25 million pounds of mature male biomass, with an MSST of 31.62 million pounds.
-For comparison, the 2006 estimate of Tanner crab mature male biomass is 62.76 million pounds.
-Therefore, under Alternatives 2 and 3, this stock would be above the MSST but below its $B{MSY}$ in 2006.
+Under the Alternative 2 and 3 status determination criteria, B{MSY} for Tanner crab would be measured in mature male biomass.
+The long-term B{MSY} estimate for the stock would be 67.4 million pounds of mature male biomass, with an MSST of 33.7 million pounds.
+For comparison, the 2006 estimate of Tanner crab mature male biomass is 62.8 million pounds.
+Therefore, under Alternatives 2 and 3, this stock would be above the MSST but below its B{MSY} in 2006.

 Under Alternative 1, overfishing occurs when the TAC is above the estimated SY.
 The Tanner crab TAC for the 2006/2007 fishery was approximately 3 million pounds, which is below the 2006 SY of 76.1 million pounds.
-Under Alternatives 2 and 3, overfishing would be defined as any amount of fishing in excess of a prescribed maximum allowable rate as prescribed through the six Tiers described in Chapter 2.
+Under Alternatives 2 and 3, overfishing would be defined as any amount of fishing in excess of a prescribed maximum allowable rate as prescribed through the six tiers described in Chapter 2.
 Overfishing would be evaluated by comparison of actual harvest rates and the recommended control rules for this stock.
-Under Alternatives 2 and 3, an $F{35\%}$ control rule would be the recommended OFL control rule for Tanner crab.
+Under Alternatives 2 and 3, $F{35\%}$ would be the recommended OFL control rule for Tanner crab.
 Harvest rates in recent years have been well below this control rule.